FelixOnline/v2/content/articles/2016-10-3-night-tube-dream-finally-a-reality.md

 imported: true
 ---

-Remember last summer when London was oh\-so close to having a 24 hour tube service on the weekend?
+Remember last summer when London was oh-so close to having a 24 hour tube service on the weekend?
 Well it’s here, it’s finally bloody here.

-After delays due to striking unions and arguments over pay and working conditions, the whole of the Victoria line and a good chunk of the Central line \(Ealing Broadway to Loughton/Hainault\) are now running all night on Friday and all night on Saturday.
+After delays due to striking unions and arguments over pay and working conditions, the whole of the Victoria line and a good chunk of the Central line (Ealing Broadway to Loughton/Hainault) are now running all night on Friday and all night on Saturday.

-Transport for London \(TfL\) have also set a start date for the Jubilee line of October 7th but the Northern and Piccadilly lines are merely touted as “coming this autumn”.
+Transport for London (TfL) have also set a start date for the Jubilee line of October 7th but the Northern and Piccadilly lines are merely touted as “coming this autumn”.
 Whether further delays from unions will bump this later on who’s to say.

 The service will run at least every 20 minutes and every 10 minutes within central London and depending on where you’re going to and coming from and at what time, you might save a massive amount of time on getting home.